 planetary performer.
 There is no noticeable color fringing, and the stubby design of the telescope and mount delivers steady images.
-The image of Tycho crater at left, taken through the ETX, is a good example of the quality of I generally view through the ETX at about 150 power, but on good nights on
+The image of Tycho crater above, taken through the ETX, is a good example of the quality of I generally view through the ETX at about 150 power, but on good nights on